 Where did the idea come from for the book?

-The simple answer is that I started writing an homage to Lovecraft’s short story “The Stranger” for a Lovecraft-themed anthology, and when it passed 8000 words with no end in sight I thought, Huh, I guess this is my novel… finally!
+The simple answer is that I started writing an homage to Lovecraft’s short story “The Outsider” for a Lovecraft-themed anthology, and when it passed 8000 words with no end in sight I thought, Huh, I guess this is my novel… finally!
 Although I’ve been a professional author for over two decades, I have yet to finish a novel – plenty of novel-length projects, but not a novel.
 My previous attempts had crashed because they didn’t feel right.
 This one did… and still does, three years after my Muse took a detour with it and ran off in some weird directions.

 Silk originally began as a supporting character in an abandoned screenplay project called Forsaken, and the idea of a runaway girl breaking into an an empty mansion during a hurricane stuck in my head.
 Combined with my interests in urban tribes and postmodern shamanism (which I explored in Cult of Ecstasy, Deliria: Faerie Tales for a New Millennium, and a ton of my short stories), that girl and her desperate journey became the novel Holy Creatures.